Getting Started on Heroku with Ruby

 $ heroku local --port=5001

 Visit your application at http://localhost:5001.
-You should see a cute ASCII picture displayed.
+If your changes worked, you see a cute ASCII picture displayed.

 Now deploy this local change to Heroku.